 The U.S. Government continually consults with U.S. industry regarding encryption policy.
 The objective of these consultations is to develop updated policy solutions to assist law enforcement, protect U.S. national security, ensure continued U.S. technological leadership, and promote the privacy and security of U.S. firms and citizens engaged in electronic commerce in an increasingly networked world.
 Such consultations have proven successful, as evidenced by the increasing number of encryption items submitted for technical review, constructive industry input on matters of regulations and policy, and continued industry commitment to assist law enforcement to better understand current and future encryption technologies.

-In reviewing and examining U.S. encryption policy during FY 2003, the Department of Commerce worked closely with the BIS Technical Advisory Committees (TACs), such as the Regulations and Procedures Technical Advisory Committee (RPTAC) and the Information Systems Technical Advisory Committee (ISTAC), and industry groups such as the Alliance for Network Security (ANS) and the exporting community.
-Leading up to the publication of updated encryption regulations on June 17, 2003, U.S. industry provided valuable input on its business models and practices for making encryption classification decisions, creating “mass market” products, and seeking de minimis determinations.
+In reviewing and examining U.S. encryption policy during FY 2004, the Department of Commerce worked closely with the BIS Technical Advisory Committees (TACs), such as the Regulations and Procedures Technical Advisory Committee (RPTAC) and the Information Systems Technical Advisory Committee (ISTAC), and industry groups such as the Alliance for Network Security (ANS) and the exporting community.
+In discussions leading to the development of simplified encryption regulations, which was published on December 9, 2004 (69 FR 71356), U.S. industry provided valuable input on business models and practices for making encryption classification decisions, creating “mass market” products, and seeking de minimis determinations.

 The U.S. Government has taken the lead in global efforts to prevent international criminals, terrorists, and designated state sponsors of terrorism from acquiring sophisticated encryption products, and urged other supplier nations to adopt export controls comparable to those of the United States.
 As a result, the major industrial partners of the U.S. Government maintain export controls on encryption equipment and technology.
-U.S. encryption policy reflects active consultation with other nations, such as members of the Wassenaar Arrangement and the European Union.
+U.S. encryption policy reflects continual consultation with other nations, such as participating states of the Wassenaar Arrangement and members of the European Union.
 In this manner, the U.S. Government and the other participants in the Wassenaar Arrangement have established multilateral controls for dual-use encryption items.

-In December 1998, Wassenaar Arrangement members agreed to move encryption items from the Sensitive List to the Basic List of dual-use goods and technologies.
+In December 1998, Wassenaar Arrangement participating states agreed to move encryption items from the Sensitive List to the Basic List of dual-use goods and technologies.
 In addition, a Cryptography Note replaced the General Software Note (GSN) as the basis for evaluating “mass market” encryption items covered by the Wassenaar control list.
-In December 2000, Wassenaar member countries agreed to remove the 64-bit key length restriction from the Cryptography Note.
-Accordingly, all “mass market” encryption products, regardless of key length, are decontrolled under the Wassenaar Arrangement and licensing requirements for other encryption items have been eased.
+In December 2000, Wassenaar countries agreed to remove the 64-bit key length restriction from the Cryptography Note.
+Accordingly, all “mass market” encryption products, regardless of key length, were decontrolled under the Wassenaar Arrangement and licensing requirements for other encryption items were eased.
 In December 2002 (and subsequently implemented by the United States in the June 17, 2003, encryption rule), certain limited types of “personalized smart cards” and “copy protection” items were removed from national security-based controls under the Wassenaar Arrangement control list.
+Most recently, in December 2003 (and implemented by the United States in an April 2004 amendment to the EAR) an outmoded set of controls on “certified or certifiable ‘multi-level security’ or ‘user isolation’ security features” were also removed from national security-based controls by the members of the Wassenaar Arrangement.

-The U.S. Government has undertaken a range of diplomatic efforts, both bilateral (with the Government of Israel, for example) and multilateral (in the Wassenaar Arrangement), to encourage other nations to adopt appropriate restrictions on the export of encryption products.
-Through cooperation with law enforcement officials in friendly countries, the U.S. Government also has sought to keep encryption products out of the hands of terrorists and criminals.
-These alternative efforts can only supplement, but not replace, the effectiveness of actual export controls.
+The U.S. Government has undertaken a range of diplomatic efforts, both bilateral and multilateral, to encourage other nations to adopt appropriate restrictions on the export of encryption products.
+Through cooperation with law enforcement officials in friendly countries, the U.S. Government also has sought to keep encryption products out of the hands of terrorists and other criminals.
+These alternative efforts can only supplement, but not replace, the effectiveness of export controls.